-Deliverable No. D.7.2 Due Date 30- JUN-2021 (version sent 6- JUL-2021, incurring in a 6-day delay).
+Deliverable No. D.7.2 Due Date 30- JUN-2021 (version sent 6- JUL-2021, incurring in a 6-day delay) (corrected 8-FEB-2022).

-Туре Report Dissemination Level Public
+Type Report Dissemination Level Public

-Version 2.0 Status Final
+Version 1.0 Status Final

-Description include test plans (environments (lab, 1 (individual, module and in real scenario, real data).
-It v technical, organizational a on activities in two versions.
-It will tegration), the different integration will report of all the pilot integration and operational aspects.
-Associated
+Description This document will report about the integration activities in two versions.
+It will include test plans (individual, module and integration), the different integration environments (lab, real scenario, real data).
+It will report of all the pilot integration activities including technical, organizational and operational aspects.
+Associated task: T7.1, T7.2, T7.3, T7.4 and T7.5.

 Work Package WP7